Insights

 Perkins Eastman consultants and Nashville city officials boarded a fire department boat in 2021 to survey the East Bank from the water’s perspective.

 In 2010, the City of Nashville suffered unprecedented flooding from 36 hours of rainstorms that forced the Cumberland far over its banks, leaving 11,000 properties damaged or destroyed and causing more than $2 billion in private-property claims.
-It was the only storm to crest higher than the 100-year storm elevation that was set when the city began regulating the Cumberland River in 1967.
-Besides reimagining a barren stretch of prime waterfront land directly across from the center of downtown Nashville, the East Bank plan had to organize development in a way that would manage stormwater at these historic levels.
+It was the only storm to crest higher than the 100-year storm elevation that was set when the city began regulating the river in 1967.
+Concurrent with regulating a barren stretch of prime waterfront land directly across from the center of downtown Nashville, the East Bank plan had to organize development in a way that would manage stormwater at these historic levels.
 Parks and greenways for pedestrians and cyclists will double as flood plains, where underground infrastructure can store excess water before filtering it slowly down toward the river.
 Development parcels will be elevated above the flood plain, acting as levees to protect greater East Nashville.
 “We started with a water plan, not a land plan,” Davies explains.

 This resiliency plan shows how development on Nashville's East Bank steps up in elevation towards the new Tennessee Titans stadium, while open space acts to slow, store, and filter stormwater back into the river to prevent flooding.